 For the mortality table applicable to contingent beneficiaries, "Approach 1" from the Society of Actuaries "Pub-2010 Public Retirement Plans Mortality Tables Report" (as noted on page 61 of that report) was utilized.
-In particular, the mortality basis for contingent beneficiaries has been assumed to be the same mortality basis as the Healthy Regular retiree table listed above (except using rates applicable to the beneficiary's gender) for both when the primary retiree is alive and is no longer alive.
+Under this approach, contingent beneficiaries are treated the same as Regular healthy retirees (except using rates applicable to the beneficiary's gender) regardless of whether the primary annuitant is alive or not.

-The tables below show the assumed healthy retiree mortality rates1 and projected life expectancies2 for selected ages:
+The tables below show the assumed healthy retiree mortality rates1 and projected life expectancies2 for selected ages.